What is Artur Beterbiev's Record?

 How long has Beterbiev been fighting?

-Beterbiev is currently ranked 1st by the The Ring at Light Heavyweight.
+Beterbiev is currently ranked 1st by The Ring at Light Heavyweight.

 What are some potential opponents for Artur Beterbiev?

-Some potential future fights for Beterbiev include David Benavidez, Unified Super Middleweight Champion Canelo Alvarez, Jai Opetaia, Unified Heavyweight Champion Oleksandr Usyk and Gilberto ‘Zurdo’ Ramirez.
+Some potential future fights for Beterbiev include Unified Super Middleweight Champion Canelo Alvarez, David Benavidez, Unified Cruiserweight Champion Jai Opetaia, Unified Heavyweight Champion Oleksandr Usyk and Gilberto ‘Zurdo’ Ramirez.

-Artur Beterbiev is to face Dmitry Bivol next on Saturday 1st June 2024.
-The fight will take place in Saudi Arabia.
+Artur Beterbiev is to face Dmitry Bivol next on Saturday, October 12th, 2024.
+The fight will take place at Kingdom Arena, Riyadh, Saudi Arabia.
+It will be shown on DAZN PPV in both the United States and the UK.

 What are some recent Artur Beterbiev results?